aiidalab/aiidalab-k8s/terraform/README.md

 The creation of the kubernetes cluster was successful if the `apply` command exits without error.

-#### Inspecting the Infrastructure
+#### Configure kubectl

-To inspect the cluster infrastructure, you will need to configure `kubectl` and `helm`; terraform does not modify the configuration automatically by default.
+To inspect and interact with the cluster infrastructure, you will need to configure `kubectl` and `helm`; terraform does not modify the configuration automatically by default.
 To configure kubectl, execute the following command, replacing the values in `<>` with those applicable to your deployment:

 ```